Course Number:

 Course Description

 Explores present-day applications of mathematics focused on developing numeracy.
 Includes quantitative reasoning and problem-solving strategies, probability and statistics, and financial mathematics; these topics are to be weighted approximately equally.
 Emphasizes mathematical literacy and communication, relevant everyday applications, and the appropriate use of current technology.
 Prerequisites: MTH 65 or MTH 98 or equivalent placement.
-Prerequisite/concurrent: WR 121 or WR121Z.
+Placement into WR 115.
 Audit available.

 Course Outcomes